picmi-standard/picmi/Test/README.md

 this directory contains a symbolic link named `picmistandard` to the actual source.

 By supplying an appropriate `PYTHONPATH` this module is loaded.
+(The current directory is always available for imports, so this is not necessarily required.)

 ## Unittests
 Unittests are launched from the `__main__` function from the unittest directory.